prashantmathias/CV/README.md

 ## Prashant Mathias

-I'am an international, highly­ versatile Audio Engineer turned Junior Developer.
-After several years of trying to learn programming my self while working in the music and film industry I decided to join a highly intensive web development course called Remote at Makers Academy.
+I'm a highly­ versatile Audio Engineer turned Junior Developer.
+After several years of trying to learn programming my self while working in the music and film industry in Los Angeles and Bangalore, I decided to join a highly intensive web development course called Remote at Makers Academy.
 This has helped me improve my programming skills by leaps and bounds and I now look forward to entering into the exciting world of web development.

 ## Skills